hatkirby/AnodyneArchipelagoClient/README.md

    folder that opens, you should see another folder called "Remake".
    `AnodyneSharp.exe` should be in there.
 3. Unzip the randomizer into the same folder as `AnodyneSharp.exe`.
-This should add one folder, one exe, and several dll files to this folder.
+This should add two folders, one exe, and several dll files to this folder.

 ## Joining a Multiworld game